 - First, click the Customize Google Chrome button at the top right of the browser.

-- Then you should click Help on the menu.
+- Then, you should click Help on the menu.

-Update the YouTube Video app on Android
+5. Update the YouTube Video app on Android

-Then, look for a button either with three vertical lines or dots at the top left or right of the Play Store.
-Click that button and select My apps from the menu, which will open a list of your apps that need updating.
+Then, look for a button with three vertical lines or dots at the top left or right of the Play Store.
+Click that button and select My Apps from the menu, which will open a list of your apps that need updating.
 If you can update YouTube, press the Update button for that app.

-Switch on Full Hardware Acceleration in Windows
+6. Switch on Full Hardware Acceleration in Windows

 It might be the case that hardware acceleration is switched off in Windows.
 If you ever switched hardware acceleration off, now is the time to switch it back on so you can play 360-degree YouTube videos.

-- Enter ‘Control Panel’ into your Windows search box and select to open the Control Panel.
+- Enter Control Panel into your Windows search box and select to open the Control Panel.

-- Now you should click Display and Change display settings to open further options.
+- Now, you should click Display and Change display settings to open further options.

-- Select Advanced Display Settings to open an advanced settings window.
-Then you can click a Troubleshoot tab on that window if your graphics card supports hardware acceleration.
+- Then, you can click a Troubleshoot tab on that window if your graphics card supports hardware acceleration.

 - Press the Change settings button there to open a Display Adapter Troubleshooter window.